williamclarkson/phaser_utility_template_ts/README.md

 ## interfaces
 There are a couple of interaces referenced in the code

--IBaseScene used for Scenes that extendsd BaseScene -IGameObj used for Sprites, Images, Container or other Game Objects
+- IBaseScene used for Scenes that extendsd BaseScene
+- IGameObj used for Sprites, Images, Container or other Game Objects